dkhanna511/E-Yantra/README.md

 ### 2.eYRC-HB#943 Task4
     2.1. eYRC 943: It contains all the files for the traversal of the FIREBIRD V robot.
-    2.2. fruitDetectionTASK4.py: I/t contains the final code of Digital Imae Processing for fruit recognition.
+    2.2. fruitDetectionTASK4.py: It contains the final code of Digital Imae Processing for fruit recognition.